gk199/Run3-HCAL-LLP-Analysis/README.md

 ## Analyzer Setttings
 In `DisplacedHcalJetAnalyzer/DisplacedHcalJetAnalyzer/DisplacedHcalJetAnalyzer.h` can set the variables: `debug, print_counts, save_hists, save_trees, blind_data`.
 Setting `AnalysisReader.debug = true` in `DisplacedHcalJetAnalyzer.C` is very helpful for debugging.

 In `HistHelper.cxx` set what histograms are filled (plotted with the outdated Kinematic plotters), and categories are selected.
 Requirements for when each category is filled are listed in `Loop.cxx`.
+NOTE: for running over v2 ntuples for LLP MC, the variables for lepton isolation are not avaliable.
+Thus, a workaround is to comment out the W+Jets tree (`if (PassWPlusJetsSelection()) FillOutputTrees("WPlusJets");`) such that only the NoSel tree is filled.
+Careful to submit only Condor jobs for the correct configuration though!

 `OutputHelper.cxx` is the main file to edit, where output trees are booked and filled.